 In addition to being a Washington Post columnist, E.J.
 Dionne, Jr., is a scholar and researcher at a major "think tank" here in Beltway land.
 Where?

 BONUS!
 Stand underneath a whale.
-Clue: A real giant squid is nearby.
+Speak whale.

 The official monument to FDR includes a nod to the power of one form of mass media.
 What is it?
 Show us.